gitter-badger/smartdocs/source/mining.rst

 Using geth
 -------------------------------
-When you start up your ethereum node with ``geth`` it is not mining by default.
+When you start up your SmartCash node with ``geth`` it is not mining by default.
 To start it in CPU mining mode, you use the ``--mine`` `command line option <https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options>`__.
 The ``-minerthreads`` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).